Rethesh003/Slooze_challenge/README.md

 # 📊 Slooze Challenge

 ### 🧠 Project Overview
-This project is a **Data Science / Analytics case study** focused on improving inventory management and sales forecasting for Slooze.
+This project is a **Data Science / Analytics case study** focused on improving Inventory optimization, purchase, Sales Analysis and sales forecasting given by Slooze.
 Analyzed multiple datasets related to purchases, inventory, sales, and vendors to uncover **actionable insights** that can optimize business operations.

 ---